bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 links:
   - title: Feature queries @supports
     url: 'https://hacks.mozilla.org/2016/08/using-feature-queries-in-css/ '
-  - title: CSS Grid in IE and Autoprefixer
+  - title: Learn more about Autoprefixer and Grid in IE
     url: 'https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer/ '
   - title: 'End of IE11 support countdown and informative links '
     url: 'https://death-to-ie11.netlify.com/'
 authors:
   - My Thao Nguyen
 ---
+If you still haven't gotten the hang of CSS Grid, read the short intro ["Oops!
+I Grid it again"](https://css.christmas/2019/4).

 ## The first encounter

-I've just learned CSS Grid, and loved how it defining a layout so much easier and semantically neater compared to layouts with infinite nested flexboxes.
-I was living in my happy bubble using Grid until one day, I was told we had to support Internet Explorer.  😬 I had not even opened my app in IE, and when I did, literally everything was a broken mess.
+When I started out with CSS Grid, and loved how it defining a layout so much easier and semantically cleaner compared to layouts with infinite nested flexboxes.
+I was living in my happy bubble using Grid until one day, I was told we had to support Internet Explorer 😬.
+I had not even opened my app in Internet Explorer, and when I did, _everything_ was broken.

 So what do you do when you got to support IE but also want to use Grid?
 Don't worry!